Dabrafenib

 Women of childbearing potential/Contraception in females

-Women of childbearing potential must use effective methods of contraception during therapy and for 2 weeks following discontinuation of dabrafenib and 16 weeks following the last dose of trametinib when given in combination with dabrafenib.
-Dabrafenib may decrease the efficacy of oral or any systemic hormonal contraceptives and an effective alternative method of contraception should be used.
+Women of childbearing potential must use effective methods of contraception during therapy and for 2 weeks following discontinuation of dabrafenib and for 16 weeks following discontinuation of trametinib.
+Dabrafenib may decrease the efficacy of oral or any systemic hormonal contraceptives and an effective alternative method of contraception, such as a barrier method, should be used.

 Fertility